eclipse-archived/codewind-docs/docs/_documentations/mdt-eclipse-getting-started.md

         5. When the installation is complete, restart Eclipse.
 4. Open the Codewind view.
 Navigate to **Window** > **Show View** > **Other...** > **Codewind** > **Codewind Explorer**
 5. Codewind requires the installation of additional Docker images to run.
 Double-click on the **Codewind** item in the Codewind Explorer view to complete the installation.
 The installation may take a few minutes to complete.
 6. Codewind creates a codewind-data directory for storing its metadata.
-You should not save your projects to the codewind-data directory.
+Do not save your projects to the codewind-data directory.

 You are now ready to use the tools.
 You can use the Codewind Explorer view to create new projects or add existing ones.
 Right-click an element in the Codewind Explorer to look at the features available.